spidasoftware/schema/resources/v1/schema/spidamin/README.md

 ### Request and Response Objects

-In the [asset.json](asset/interfaces/asset.json) there are several methods signatures.
-When ever you are implementing a method for use in SPIDAMin you will need to understand the important features of this description.
+In each of the *.json service files, like the [asset.json](asset/interfaces/asset.json), there are several methods signatures.
+Whenever you are implementing a method for use in SPIDAMin you will need to understand the important features of this description.
 Each method will have "params" and a "returns" value.

 #### params